scylladb/scylla-cluster-tests/README.rst

 Building Hydra Docker image
 ===========================

-Once you have changes in the requirements-python.txt or in Hydra Dockerfile
+Once you have changes in the requirements.in or in Hydra Dockerfile

 - change the version in docker/env/version
 - run ``./docker/env/build_n_push.sh`` to build and push to Docker Hub